KavinEditors/DumbBot/README.md

 !brag	Brags - about your current dumb points in meme style.

+## It is avilable in both AI form (more questions fun) and with in built text (less fun but more dumb)
+they are mentioned as:

+(AI) bot.py  and (Inbuilt) bot.py respectively.

 ## Contributing

 Feel free to open issues or submit pull requests to add more dumb questions, features, or improve the bot!